SiTH-Diffusion/SiTH/README.md

 We create an application combining SiTH and powerful [ControlNet](https://github.com/lllyasviel/ControlNet-v1-1-nightly) for 3D human creation.
 In the demo, users can easily create 3D humans with several button clicks.

-You can either play our online demo or launch the web UI locally.
+You can either play our [Online Demo](https://ait.ethz.ch/sith-demo) or launch the web UI locally.
 To run the demo on your local machine, simply run
 ```bash
 python app.py
 ```